salah-jr/My-blog-articles/cm1wmeapc000t09li8mix15bs.md

 Some companies build their APIs for internal developers first and then release them to external developers.
 There could be a number of motivations for this.
 One reason might be that the company sees potential value in adding an external API.
 This could create a developer ecosystem, drive new demand for the company’s product, or enable other companies to build products that the company itself does not want to build.

 To take a look at a specific instance, let’s explore how Slack’s API started— Slack’s API began as an internal tool for its messaging platform but later evolved into a Developer Platform, allowing third-party developers to create integrations because the APIs were already tested and well used by internal developers.
-This move helped expand Slack’s ecosystem, though it also introduced challenges balancing the needs of internal developers with those of external developers who required API stability.
+This move helped expand Slack’s ecosystem, though it also introduced challenges in balancing the needs of internal developers with those of external developers who required API stability.

 **2- APIs for External Developers First, Internal Developers Second:**